15 Brilliant Ways to Use a Hundred Chart

 13. Play Too Big, Too Small or Just Right.
 Tell kids you’re thinking of a number between 1 and 120 and they need to figure out what it is.
 Each time they guess, share whether the number is too big, too small or just right.
 Based on the clue you give them, little detectives can cross off the numbers on their hundred chart that are out of the running.

 Kids continue guessing and whittling down their possibility list until they figure out the number.

 14. Practice rounding to the nearest ten.
 Name a number and have kids count up and down to the nearest ten to see what ten it’s closest to.
 Numbers ending in 1 to 4 round down, numbers ending in 6 to 9 round up, and numbers ending in 5 can go either way.

 NOTE: Some mathematicians (and scientific calculators) preferring rounding up with numbers ending in 5.

 15. And finally, for more advanced mathematicians, have students roll two dice, multiply the numbers together and move that many spaces on their hundred chart.
 The first player to reach 120 is the winner!

 Grab Your Chart

 Ready to play?!
-Click the button to download your free hundred chart and then hop over and check out our NO PREP Place Value Activity Pack!
+Click the button to download your free hundred chart and then hop over to check out our Place Value Cover Up in our shop!